“A lot of men aren’t interested in relationships because it’s not what we talk about with other men.”

 Sad to say, but he just doesn’t believe that you are the right one for him.
 You’re cool and all, but he just doesn’t feel like you’re what will keep his interest for the long term.
 There is nothing to be ashamed about and he might genuinely like or love you, but that doesn’t mean that he wants to commit or spend the rest of his life being with you.
 A lot of women take this the wrong way because of how good he might treat you.
 However, this doesn’t mean he wants to make things more permanent.

-I look at it as a good thing, by him not committing, it allows you to explore other options.
+I look at it as a good thing, by him not committing, allows you to explore other options.

 In this situation, I’m not talking about a sexual relationship.
 I’m talking about someone who you’re spending time with and interested in but it’s going nowhere.
 But if you are having sex, you might need to start pulling back your emotions and try to figure out what he thinks about the whole situation.
 I know… that’s hard to do!
 But it can be done, especially if you want to potentially find the right person who is willing to commit.
 So don’t take it the wrong way if he believes you’re not the right one.
-That’s information you need in order to move on with your life and find the person who does.
+That’s the information you need in order to move on with your life and find the person who does.

 7. He’s Seeing Other Women

 I put this last specifically because it’s probably your suspicion already.
 It could very well be true, a lot of women use this inclination to go through his phone, social media and even follow him around.
 Crazy right?
-But desperate times calls for desperate measures.
+But desperate times call for desperate measures.
 Nevertheless, it doesn’t change the fact that it’s what he wants to do at the moment.
 Truth be told, it has nothing or very little to do with you.
 Most men are addicted to the pursuit of various women, which makes them hesitant to commit.

 What’s even crazier is most women still will try to change a man’s behavior instead of making a conscious decision to move on.
 Some women get a weird kick out of catching a man “cheating” or interacting with other women, even though there’s no commitment.
 They threaten him with the removal of sex, but honestly, if a man is out there like that, it doesn’t really matter to him, because there’s always another woman to pursue.